kb-dk/newspaper-all-as-submodules/README.md

 Important:

 Note: For now all commands work on TRA's Ubuntu 15.10 box.
 Adapt as appropriate for other platforms.
+Two issues prohibit compiling with Java 8 - increased security with wsimport, and more restrictive javadoc.
+Note that OpenJDK 7 has certificate problems with some maven repositories.

 * Fedora Commons artifacts are hosted on DuraSpace, not in Maven Central!
 * Do not use Maven 3.3.3 - there appears to be a bug triggered by domsutil-webservice-common
 * Ninestars QA tool not active, as it is linked against an older snapshot which would make the tree unnecessarily complex and is unimportant to the purpose of this project.
-* Use Java 7 to build, and not Java 8, and increase PermGen size.
+* For Ubuntu, download Java 7 from Oracle, and increase PermGen size.

     export JAVA_HOME=$HOME/gnu/jdk1.7.0_79/
     export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=128m"

+* For OS X, download the latest Java 7 from http://www.azul.com/downloads/zulu/zulu-mac/ (and the corresponding CCK from http://www.azul.com/products/zulu/cck-downloads/), and increase PermGen size.

+    export JAVA_HOME=/Users/ravn/gnu/zulu7.13.0.1-jdk7.0.95-macosx_x64
+    export MAVEN_OPTS="-Xmx512m -XX:MaxPermSize=128m"

+* When compiling with OpenJDK, open `sbforge-parent/reference/bitrepository-core/src/main/java/org/bitrepository/common/utils/FileSizeUtils.java` and comment out the unused import in line 24:

+    // import sun.nio.ch.DevPollSelectorProvider;

 To avoid hitting the defunct repository pulled in by fedora and to avoid sbforge.org consider